Credit card issuers have been increasingly focused on business cards the past few years, and as a result we’ve seen a lot of innovation in this space.

 - The Ink Business Cash and Ink Business Unlimited each offer 50,000 points after spending $3,000 within three months, which I consider to be the best welcome bonuses of any no annual fee credit cards

-You’re potentially eligible for the bonuses on all three cards, as they’re considered separate products.
+You’re potentially eligible for the bonuses on all three cards, as they’re considered separate products (I have all three of these cards now).
 See this post for more details on the process of applying for Chase business cards.

 Three cards with one annual fee